PowerLoom/docs/docs/build-with-powerloom/snapshotter-node/lite-node/getting-started.md

 The Snapshotter Lite Node is designed for minimal hardware demands, allowing it to operate effectively on various setups, including both local systems and cloud-based Virtual Machines.

-### Mac System Requirements
+<h3> MacOS System Requirements </h3>

 For users running the node on personal hardware, the minimum specifications are:

 - **RAM:** At least 4 GB.
-- **CPU Core**:  Minimum of 4 Cores
+- **CPU Core**:  Minimum of 2 Cores
 - **Disk Space:** A minimum of 40 GB.
-- **Python:** Ensure Python 3.10 or newer is installed.
+- **Python:** Ensure Python 3.11 or newer is installed.

 <h3> Pre-requisitie tools </h3>

 - Install Docker on your machine.
 You can find the installation instructions for your operating system on the [official Docker website.](https://docs.docker.com/get-docker/)

-If you are setup up snapshotter node on a VPS, make sure you have `docker` and `docker-compose` installed.
-To install docker and docker compose on

 - Install git if your system doesn't have git installed.
-To install git in MacOS, please follow this guide:
+To install git in MacOS, please follow this guide: https://www.atlassian.com/git/tutorials/install-git

 <h3> Installation </h3>

-- Clone this repository using the following command in the terminal:
+- Clone the snapshotter lite repository using the following command in the terminal:

 ```bash
 git clone https://github.com/PowerLoom/snapshotter-lite powerloom